 The CARES Act also included provisions to expand the U.S. Centers for Medicare and Medicaid Services (CMS) Accelerated and Advance Payment Program in order to improve cash flows for providers impacted by the COVID-19 pandemic.
 The Corporation received \$6,507,033 in payments under this program during 2020.
-The outstanding balance at December 31, 2021 and 2020 was \$2,615,350 and \$6,507,033, respectively, which are recorded as CARES Act funding liabilities in the accompanying consolidated statements of financial position.
-Repayment occurs automatically through a partial offset in Medicare payments due to the Corporation for services rendered to Medicare program beneficiaries.
 Repayment of the advances began in April 2021 and will end 17 months later (29 months from initial payment), at which time the advances are required to be repaid in full.
-The Corporation expects services rendered during 2022 to be sufficient to offset the payments received.
+Repayment occurs automatically through a partial offset in Medicare payments due to the Obligated Group for services rendered to Medicare program beneficiaries.
+The outstanding balance at December 31, 2021 was \$2,615,350 which is recorded as CARES Act funding liabilities in the accompanying consolidated statement of financial position.
+No amounts were outstanding as of December 31, 2022.